2016-06-06

 ```

-Any two connected systems are connected through a connection.
-If:
+Any two connected systems are connected through a connection:

 ```